jaredgars/LEAP/README.md

     > **Note:** `0_setup.do` defines a macro called `adoUpdate`; set it to 0 if you do not want to update all ado files

 </details>
-source files located in "Dropbox/LEAP/data/" <br>
+Raw source files located in "Dropbox/LEAP/data/" <br>
-output files located in "Dropbox/LEAP/processed/" <br>
+Cleaned files located in "Dropbox/LEAP/processed/" <br>
 Scripts take us from raw data to analysis-ready data <br>
-Raw data lives in the data/ folder _(read-only)_ <br>
-We do not version control data <br>

 ## Step 1: Clean raw data
+The following stata script cleans auto.dta and other description:
 [`1_cleaning.do`](analysis/scripts/1_cleaning.do)

 | Input | Outputs |